kellyjwallace/Wallace_Hofmann_2020_sex_differences/README.md

 # Wallace_Hofmann_2020_sex_differences
-This repository contains the data and analysis R code accompanying the 2020 manuscript (title TBD) please email kwallace@utexas.edu with any questions
+This repository contains the data and analysis R code accompanying the 2020 manuscript "Equal performance but distinct behaviors: Astatotilapia burtoni sex differences in a novel object recognition task and spatial maze" please email kwallace@utexas.edu with any questions